mendix/docs/content/data-hub/data-hub-catalog/register.md

 ### 7.2 Manually Registering a Data Source for an Enterprise Application

-This section describes the manual registration of data sources.
-There are options available for many enterprise applications.
-The steps that are described in this section can be followed for registration of a datasource for any of the application.
+This section describes how to manually register data sources that are defined as OData v4 services.
+On the Data Hub **Home** page you will see buttons for registering specific enterprise applications.
+The steps that are described in this section can be followed for these applications.

+{{% alert type="info" %}}
+If the application for the data source you would like to register is not shown, you can select the **OData v4** button.
+{{% /alert %}}

 #### 7.2.1 Selecting the Enterprise Application {#application}